sannidhayj20/Multimodal-Sentiment-Classification/README.md

-Here's a structured README.md format for your multimodal sentiment analysis project.
-You can copy and paste this directly into your file:

-markdown
-Copy code
 # Multimodal Sentiment Analysis with Transformer Model

 This project demonstrates a multimodal approach to sentiment analysis using **RoBERTa** for text encoding, **DenseNet** for image encoding, and a **Transformer** model for feature fusion.
 The model classifies tweets into sentiment categories: **Certainly Fake**, **Probably Fake**, **Probably Real**, and **Certainly Real**.